-17/06/20 UPDATE: We please ask all patients over 10 years attending the surgery wear a facial covering or mask.
+We please ask all patients attending the surgery for appointments or to collect medication wear a face mask.
 This is in line with national guidance to reduce the risk of spread of COVID-19.
 Thanks for your co-operation.

 In response to the evolving concerns relating to the Coronavirus and to enable our ability to provide essential medical care, we have changed our booking process.
 ALL new appointments will be triaged by a GP or Nurse via telephone.
 If appropriate, they will book you a face2face appointment.
 We ask that you do not enter the building unless you have an appointment or are collecting medication.
 Please order medication online if you don't already do so.
 The form can be downloaded from our website.
 Once completed, please return it to Reception with some photo ID.

 11 TOP TIPS TO GET THE MOST OUT OF YOUR GP APPOINTMENT

 An average GP appointment lasts 10 minutes, follow these links to see what you could do to make your consultation time count

 11 tips to get the most out of your GP appointment